n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 #### 3.3: akhn ####

 The `akhn` feature replaces specific sequences with required ligatures.
-For example,
+Malayalam differs from many other Indic scripts in that there are typically many ligatures in a font that are implemented as `akhn` substitutions.

   - "Ka,Halant,Ka" is substituted with the "KKa" ligature.
   - "Da,Halant,Dha" is substituted with the "DDha" ligature.

 These sequences can occur anywhere in a syllable.
-The "KKa" and "DDha" characters have orthographic status equivalent to full consonants in some languages, and fonts may have `cjct` substitution rules designed to match them in subsequences.
 Therefore, this feature must be applied before all other many-to-one substitutions.

 > Note: Modern Malayalam orthography prefers using the "Chillu R"